-Staff Contact: A/Prof Martin Krygier
+Staff Contact: A/Prof Martin Krygier U3 S1 or S2 HPW4

 Examination of sociological assumptions about law, about society, and about the relationships between law, legal institutions and social ordering.
 Topics include: The role and functions of law within modern society, the extent to which law embodies implicit social theories and the nature of these theories, and the implications of empirical social research on our understanding of the place of law in society.